 What to Expect:

-- Cost: Each ABE trip costs $375.
+- Cost: Each ABE trip costs $425.
 International trips have the added cost of flights.
-In the past flights to the Dominican Republic have cost $608 (2012) and $847.50 (2013).
+In the past flights to the Dominican Republic have cost $882.50 (2014) and $635.80 (2015).
 International ABE trips have the additional expense of $25 for an ISIC card.
 We require International Student ID Cards (ISIC) to all CSB/SJU students, faculty and staff traveling internationally on short-term programs.
 The Basic ISIC card ($25) is required to bridge the gap for emergency evacuation and repatriation insurance.
 All participants traveling internationally must have a valid passport.
 Your passport should be valid (not expire) for a minimum of six months after your return.
 You would have an additional expense if you need to purchase or renew your passport.
 International destinations may also charge for a tourist card or visa.
 You are responsible for the cost of any required tourist documents.
 Participants that are flying to their trip destination are responsible for their own transportation to and from the MSP airport, the cost of any bags they choose to check and any food they choose to purchase (meals are provided for the group once they arrive at their destination).
 Souvenirs and optional excursions are individual expenses.

 - Travel: The group will fly from Minneapolis to the Dominican Republic.
 A bus will pick the group up from the airport and bring them to Las Terrenas.